oracle/graal/truffle/README.md

 A growing  body of shared implementation code and services reduces language implementation effort significantly, but leads to competitive runtime performance that matches or exceeds the competition.
-The value of the platform is further increased by support for low-overhead language interoperation, as well as a general instrumentation framework that supports multi-language debugging and other external developer tools.
+The value of the platform is further increased by support for low-overhead language interoperability, as well as a general instrumentation framework that supports multi-language debugging and other external developer tools.

 Truffle is developed and maintained by Oracle Labs and the Institute for System